Mountain Lion FAQ

 I’ve seen a mountain lion, should I contact you?

 We love to hear about your sightings.
-If you see something that you think might interest us, definitely send us an email.
+If you see something that you think might interest us, definitely contact us.
 What we are most interested in, however, are opportunities to capture and collar mountain lions.
 This can be greatly facilitated by finding fresh kills.
-If you think you’ve found a fresh lion kill and wouldn’t mind us trapping the lion on your property, please contact us ASAP by emailing Chris at cwilmers at ucsc dot edu.
+If you think you’ve found a fresh lion kill and wouldn’t mind us trapping the lion on your property, please contact us ASAP.
 We’ve successfully trapped a number of mountain lions this way.
 It helps our project immensely and provides a great opportunity for you to see and learn about mountain lions.

 How can I recognize a mountain lion kill?